RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Both places are chock full of clothes, kitchen utensils, fabric, tools and food, and of course there are also a lot of restaurants scattered in between.
 If you love markets, this is one of the unmissable sights in Seoul.

-Should you be in for a more artistic market, then the flea market in Hongdae is open every Saturday from March to September.
-Here, musicians and artists gather and do shows and shows as well as sell unique handmade arts and crafts - completely in spirit with the Hongdae area's creative reputation.
+Should you be into a more artistic market, the Hongdae Flea Market is open every Saturday from March to September.
+Here, musicians and artists gather and put on displays and shows as well as sell unique handmade arts and crafts – in full spirit with the Hongdae district's creative reputation.

 gyeongbokgung - seoul in South Korea - lake - temple - autumn - travel